Parthyapps/Android-Important-Questions/README.md

     - Renames classes/methods to make decompiled code unreadable.
     - Removes unused code (shrinking).

- # Memory Management in Android
+ # 🧩Memory Management in Android
  - user LeakCanary for detecting leaks.
  - Unregister Listeners in onDestroy()
  - Use Glide or Coil for image loading (automatic memory optimization).